MISSION

 Our courses prioritize risk management skills to prevent injury and illness.

-• Identify common causes of injury and illness and prevent them
+- Identify and prevent common causes of injury and illness

-• Practice risk management to mitigate risks that are controllable
+- Practice risk management to mitigate controllable risks

-• Practice risk management to navigate risks that are unavoidable
+- Practice risk management to navigate unavoidable risks

 Wilderness Medicine